-Propose to Teach a Course for Osher Lifelong Learning Institute (OLLI)
+Propose to Teach a Course for Osher Lifelong Learning Institute (OLLI at Humboldt)

 OLLI brings together experienced and interesting professionals with a motivated group of learners.
 Classes have no homework or tests, and the most successful classes are those which are interactive and which respect and include the life experience of the members.

-If you would like to discuss your ideas or have any questions before you submit your proposal, please contact the OLLI office.
+Once your proposal is submitted, it will be reviewed by the OLLI Coordinator and shared with the OLLI Curriculum Committee and the OLLI Director for approval.
+If you would like to discuss your ideas or have any questions before you submit your proposal, please contact the OLLI Coordinator.

 You propose a course, including a brief description, and your preferred meeting dates and times.